NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Glean Contents.md

 **Prerequisites** trained in Society
 * * *
 You are adept at quickly scanning loose papers and carefully discerning the contents of sealed letters without damaging the seal.

-You can attempt Society checks to [[Actions/Decipher Writing|Decipher Writing]] on a message that is only partially glimpsed, upside down or reversed from your perspective, or even sealed.
-However, on a critical failure, the recipient is made aware of your efforts (for instance, you damage the seal or disturb the papers in some way).
+You can attempt Society checks to Decipher Writing on a message that is only partially glimpsed, upside down or reversed from your perspective, and gain a +1 circumstance bonus to the check when doing so.
+You can also use this feat to decipher sealed letters, adding the manipulate trait to your attempt to Decipher Writing.
+This doesn't prevent witnesses from noticing your efforts; you might need to attempt Deception or Stealth checks to avoid being noticed.
+In either use of this feat, the recipient is made aware of your efforts on a critical failure (for instance, you might be caught rubbernecking or you might disturb the papers in a way their owner notices).

-When using this feat to decipher sealed letters, your attempt to Decipher Writing gains the manipulate trait.

-This feat doesn't prevent witnesses from noticing your efforts, particularly with sealed letters which you must manipulate directly in order to read; you might need to attempt Deception or Stealth checks to avoid being noticed.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*